andreifoldes/nipoppy-effex/dataset/derivatives/fmriprep/20.2.7/output/fmriprep/logs/CITATION.md

 The implementation differs from that of Behzadi et al. in that instead of eroding the masks by 2 pixels on BOLD space, the aCompCor masks are subtracted a mask of pixels that likely contain a volume fraction of GM.
-This mask is obtained by dilating a GM mask extracted from the FreeSurfer's *aseg* segmentation, and it ensures components are not extracted from voxels containing a minimal fraction of GM.
+This mask is obtained by thresholding the corresponding partial volume map at 0.05, and it ensures components are not extracted from voxels containing a minimal fraction of GM.
 Finally, these masks are resampled into BOLD space and binarized by thresholding at 0.99 (as in the original implementation).